-To decrease any potential out-of-pocket costs Dr. Anderson performs only applicable tests that are needed to address your symptoms and concerns.
-A routine ocular analysis vision exam will be a brief office visit to check vision, screen for eye disease with an Optos Retina Camera, and update an eyeglass or contact lens prescription.
-Common diagnoses include nearsightedness, farsightedness or astigmatism.
-It does not generally cover medical eye problems such as cataracts or dry eye disease which is covered by regular medical insurance.
-In some cases, a vision exam can transition to a medical or comprehensive eye exam if during the course of the examination, Dr. Anderson discovers a condition that requires additional diagnostic testing.
-A vision exam usually lasts around 30 minutes.
+To decrease out-of-pocket costs Dr. Anderson performs only applicable tests that are needed to address your symptoms and concerns.
+A routine vision exam is a brief office visit to check vision, screen for eye disease, and update an eyeglass or contact lens prescription.
+It does not cover medical eye problems such as cataracts.
+In some cases, a vision exam can transition to a medical or comprehensive eye examination if during the course of the examination, Dr. Anderson discovers a condition that requires additional diagnostic testing.

-A comprehensive ocular analysis eye exam by Dr. Anderson is like a visit to a medical doctor.
+A comprehensive eye exam is like a visit to a medical doctor.
 It is more than checking for a prescription for eyeglasses or contacts.
-It typically includes a dilated eye exam and advanced diagnostics to fully evaluate your vision and the health of your eyes.
+It typically includes a dilated eye examination and advanced diagnostics to fully evaluate your vision and the health of your eyes.
 A comprehensive eye exam can identify diseases in their early stages, when they’re most treatable, such as cataracts, glaucoma, diabetic retinopathy, and macular degeneration.
 Some of these diseases cause few symptoms and, as a result, may go undetected.
 Several systemic medical conditions can also be detected such as high blood pressure and diabetes that cause certain changes in your eyes.
-Individuals with medical eye diseases receive benefits for the management and treatment of their eye diseases by Dr. Anderson as part of their medical insurance coverage.
+Individuals with medical eye diseases receive benefits for the management and treatment of their eye diseases as part of their medical insurance coverage.

 An eyeglasses prescription may look like a foreign language.
 Here is a description of what your prescription means: